Summit Charitable Foundation Inc (The Summit Foundation)

 Application Success Factors

-For Sustainable Cities Program:
+For Sustainable Cities Programme:

 - Solutions-oriented approach: Values work that is "timely, measurable, and scalable"

-- Science-minded: Emphasizes evidence-based climate solutions
+- Science-minded: Emphasises evidence-based climate solutions

 - Strategic geography: Focuses on "geographies and issue areas where their grantees can make the most impact in the shortest amount of time"